jaeyk/comp_thinking_social_science/docs/03_tidy_data.md

 ### Mapping

-We tasted a little bit about how `map()` function works.
-Let's dig into it more in-depth as this family of functions is useful.
-For more information, see Rebecca Barter's excellent tutorial on the `purrr` package.
+We tasted a bit of how `map()` function works.
+Let's dig into it more in-depth, as this family of functions is useful.
+See Rebecca Barter's excellent tutorial on the `purrr` package for more information.
 In her words, this is "the tidyverse's answer to apply functions for iteration". `map()` function can take a vector (of any type), a list, and a dataframe for input.

 ```r